wonggary85/Teamspacerschoice/readme.md

 The first run will create the necessary files needed to populate responses.

+You can add priorities that you want to include long term (such as a project) by prepending a 'lt:' before the string.

 ## Teamspacerschoice.py

 Currently this is incompatible with Windows due to `at` and `python-crontab`.